 Drug Enforcement Administration (DEA) Drug Take-Back Days

-Acceptable Items: Unwanted and expired medications, both prescription (non-controlled, controlled substances) and over-the-counter, in tablet, ointment, inhaler, powder, or patch form.
+Acceptable Items: Unwanted and expired medications, both prescription (non-controlled, controlled substances) and over-the-counter, in tablet, capsule, ointment, inhaler, powder, cream, or patch form.

 Cost to participate: Free of charge

 Locations: Multiple locations throughout western PA.
-Visit the DEA website after April 1st for access to a complete listing of registered drop-off locations.
-PRC will be sponsoring three sites in the Pittsburgh area (click here for event flyer).
-Details are below.
+Visit the DEA website for access to a complete listing of registered drop-off locations.

 The DEA Drug Take-Back Days program addresses vital public safety, public health, and environmental issues.
 Many Americans are not aware that medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the U.S. are at alarming rates, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that many abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 In addition, many Americans do not know how to properly dispose of their unused medicine, often flushing them down the toilet or throwing them away – both potential safety and health hazards.